-Focus areas within the U.S. Policy category as of August 2015:
+Focus areas within the U.S. Policy category:

 There are a variety of ways to work toward better policy, some of which we describe in this 2013 blog post.
 Some activities — in particular, campaigns — seek to capitalize quickly on a political opportunity.
 Others involve building coalitions, developing workable policy proposals, and refining evidence and arguments, in order to maximize the odds of a favorable policy change if and when political opportunities — which can be difficult to anticipate — arise.
 In choosing focus areas, we’ve looked for policy causes that combine:

 - Importance: How much good could a major policy change accomplish?
 “Good accomplished” might include economic value created via improved efficiency, transfers to low-income people, improvements in health and reductions in suffering, and more.
 We don’t believe precise comparisons between different policy causes are feasible, but we’ve tried — by using back-of-the-envelope calculations — to group causes as higher, lower, or medium importance, relatively speaking.
+[We have not updated these documents regularly — they are intended to provide a snapshot of our thinking at a point in time, and of how we came to the causes we’ve chosen.]

 - Neglectedness: Are there important aspects of a cause, or opportunities to make a difference, that receive relatively little attention and support?
 When investigating a cause, we tend to consider multiple different kinds of activities that might make a difference, looking for major gaps.
 For example, we believe the cause of Macroeconomic Stabilization Policy is very crowded with academics while being relatively neglected by more advocacy-oriented actors.